 The human gastrointestinal tract is one of the most fierce and competitive ecological niches.
 It harbors viruses, eukaryotes, bacteria, and one member of Archaebacteria, Methanobrevibacter smithii.

-Bacteria vary in proportion and amount all along the gastrointestinal tract; the greatest amount is found in the colon, which contains over 400 different species belonging to 9 phyla or divisions (of the 30 recognized phyla), and hereafter you refer to them as gut microbiota.
+Bacteria vary in proportion and amount all along the gastrointestinal tract; the greatest amount is found in the colon, which contains over 400 different species belonging to 9 phyla or divisions (of the 30 recognized phyla), hereafter referred as gut microbiota, which in turn is part of the larger human microbiota.

 These are the phyla and some of their most represented genera.